maryam7-alt/Portfolio-Data-Analyst-Maryam/README.md

 * **Output:** An Interactive User Interafce please check the link for the code: shorturl.at/ezEPR.

-# [Project 6: Design A Pharmacy Information System using SQL ]
+# [Project 6: Design A Pharmacy Information System using SQL - Auto- Entrepreneur: Created a digital Pharmacy ]
 <p align="center">
   <img src="database.jpg" />
 </p>